-However, if you want the best for your Snake plant, you can choose a terracotta pot.
+However, choose a terracotta pot if you want the best for your Snake plant.

 Remember you need to identify the variety of your Snake plant before choosing the pot size.
 There are dwarf and large varieties of Snake plants.

-The planter should be big enough to boost the plant growth and, at the same time, making it difficult for the roots to grow further.
+The planter should be big enough to boost plant growth and, at the same time, make it difficult for the roots to grow further.

 2. Dry Between Watering Schedules

 Snake plants, being succulent, store water in their leaves.
-They can do just fine with less water.
+They can do just fine with less water at a fortnightly schedule.

-To favor blooming conditions, we need to keep the Snake plant to the driest it can handle.
+We must keep the Snake plant to the driest it can handle to favor blooming conditions.

 Just let it dry between the watering schedules.
-If you let the plant be dry for a long time, it will stress itself into producing a bloom.
+If you let the Snake plant dry for a long, it will stress itself into producing a bloom.

 3. High-Intensity Light

 The blooming of the flower requires a lot of energy.
-And as we all know, light is the primary source of energy in plants.
+And as we all know, light is the primary plant energy source.

-So make sure to maintain a high light intensity if you want to have any chance at having your plant flower.
-An east-facing window will be perfect.
+So ensure to maintain a high light intensity if you want to have any chance at having your Snake plant bloom.

-For optimum growth, your plant needs 200 Footcandles of light, but the intensity should not drop below 100 Footcandles.
+Your plant needs 200 Footcandles of light for optimum growth, but the intensity should not drop below 100.